iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

 ## Step 2: Fetch purchase information for card transactions
-Using the value of `originatingTransactionUuid` and `timestamp` of card transactions, you can fetch purchase information for the transaction.
+Using the Purchase API and the value of `originatingTransactionUuid` and `timestamp` of card transactions, you can fetch purchase information for the transaction.

 1. Fetch purchase information for the card transactions.
-In the request path, set `startDate` and `endDate` to include the time in `timestamp` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid). <!-- to the checkout team: is there an automatic lookup? -->
+In the request path, set `startDate` and `endDate` to include the time in `timestamp` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).
+   > **Tip:** Set `startDate` and `endDate` with a few minutes before and after the time in `timestamp` to fetch a small amount of purchase information for pinpointing the transactions.

     ```
-    GET /purchase/v2/?{startDate}&{endDate}
+    GET /purchases/v2/?{startDate}&{endDate}
     ```

    Example:

-   The following example request fetches purchase information from 6 April, 2021 to 7 April, 2021 that includes the `timestamp` as `2021-04-06T22:37:37.621+0000`.
+   The following example request fetches purchase information from a few minutes before the `timestamp` as `2021-04-06T22:37:37.621+0000` to a few minutes after that time on 6 April, 2021.

     ```
-    GET /purchase/v2/?startDate=2021-04-06&endDate=2021-04-07
+    GET /purchases/v2/?startDate=2021-04-06T22:32&endDate=2021-04-06T22:40
     ```

 2. In the response, search for the value of `originatingTransactionUuid` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).